SUNET/docker-openjdk-luna/README.md

 # . /luna-init.sh
 ```

-The luna-init.sh script creates the configuration files for initializing a
-connection with the luna HSM.
+The luna-init.sh script creates the configuration files for initializing a connection with the luna HSM.
+To use mount /dev/log and /usr/safenet/lunaclient/cert from the host.
+The latter should contain the client key and cert for authorizing access to the Luna HSM partition.
+You may also have to set additional configuration options depending on how Java authenticates to the PKCS#11 module.

 Directory Layout